There are many ways to support dolphin research

 #4 Support with Swag

 Shop our swag store for cool apparel, gear, and more!
-Not only will you look lit, you will be promoting dolphin research wherever you go.
-Aside from sharing our posts, this is the second best way to show your support now and for years to come.
+Not only will you look lit, but you will also be promoting dolphin research wherever you go.
+Aside from sharing our posts, this is the second-best way to show your support now and for years to come.
+Take a look at our shop! ->

 #5 Hold a fundraiser